thefavoured/thefavoured/README.md

 - 👋 Hi, I’m @thefavoured
 - 👀 I’m interested in connecting with other developers
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning Python for Data Analytics
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data Analytics projects
-- 📫 How to reach me @favademola81@gmail.com
+- 📫 How to reach me @favouradebimpea@gmail.com
 - 😄 Pronouns: SHE/HER
-- ⚡ Fun fact:

 <!---
 thefavoured/thefavoured is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.